-The holiday season is such a busy and fun time for a lot of people; however, for others it is full of sadness and overwhelming stress.
+The holiday season is such a busy and fun time for a lot of people.
+However, for others it is full of sadness and overwhelming stress.
 No matter what your situation or feelings about the holidays, research suggests we can all benefit from feelings of gratitude.
 Our brains even release different hormones when we show gratitude and if experienced on a regular basis gratitude helps to combat anxiety and depression.
 Maybe my mom is onto something after all!

-As with most habits we want to change or new practices we want to try, it can be hard to know where to start.
+As with most habits, we want to change or new practices we want to try, it can be hard to know where to start.
 Below are some tips to help you begin your own journey toward leading a life with more gratitude and overall wellness.
 Beginning to focus on the positives and showing gratitude can lead to less anxiety and/or depression all year long.

-Start a gratitude journal
+Start a Gratitude Journal

-Count the kindness
+Count the Kindness

 Take some time to write a letter or go visit someone in your life who you are thankful for.
 Sharing words of gratitude will likely give both you and the other person an instant mood boost.
-Along those same lines, a simple visit and reconnecting with those you care about is like giving the gift of your most precious commodity; time.
+Along those same lines, a simple visit and reconnecting with those you care about is like giving the gift of your most precious commodity: time.

-A lot of families take turns sharing what they are grateful for on Thanksgivng.
+A lot of families take turns sharing what they are grateful for on Thanksgiving.
 Try taking that idea outside of the holiday season.
 Make it a tradition once a week at the dinner table or end your weekend by telling your family or mate what you enjoyed about each of them over the week.
 Showing and sharing gratitude helps you feel more connected to loved ones and also decreases stress and improves your mood.

 Start by adding one of these simple tips to your routine to help you feel grateful more often.
 You might be surprised at just how much a little effort and intention can change your perspective and mood.